-Kubernetes clusters can span hosts across public, private, or hybrid clouds.
+Kubernetes clusters can span hosts across on-premise, public, private, or hybrid clouds.
 For this reason, Kubernetes is an ideal platform for hosting cloud-native applications that require rapid scaling, like real-time data streaming through Apache Kafka.

 Kubernetes was originally developed and designed by engineers at Google.
 Google was one of the early contributors to Linux container technology and has talked publicly about how everything at Google runs in containers.
 (This is the technology behind Google’s cloud services.)

-Red Hat was one of the first companies to work with Google on Kubernetes, even prior to launch, and has become the 2nd leading contributor to Kubernetes upstream project.
-Google donated the Kubernetes project to the newly formed Cloud Native Computing Foundation in 2015.
+Red Hat was one of the first companies to work with Google on Kubernetes, even prior to launch, and has become the 2nd leading contributor to the Kubernetes upstream project.
+Google donated the Kubernetes project to the newly formed Cloud Native Computing Foundation (CNCF) in 2015.

 More broadly, it helps you fully implement and rely on a container-based infrastructure in production environments.
-And because Kubernetes is all about automation of operational tasks, you can do many of the same things that other application platforms or management systems let you do, but for your containers.
+And because Kubernetes is all about automation of operational tasks, you can do many of the same things other application platforms or management systems let you do—but for your containers.

 With Kubernetes you can:

 - Orchestrate containers across multiple hosts.